jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Measurement

 Measurement of the state of a quantum system is associated with a measurement operator $M$, for the measurement basis.
-The act of measurement changes the state to an eigenstate $\ket{\psi}$ of the measurement operator, which is one of the basis states.
+The act of measurement changes the state to an eigenvector $\ket{\psi}$ of the measurement operator, which is one of the basis states.
 The measured value is the corresponding eigenvalue $\lambda$:

 ```math
 M \ket{\psi} = \lambda \ket{\psi}